alexeibex/alexeibex.github.io/constitutionallaw.md

   - Procedures outlined by Constitution.
   - *Bush v.
 Gore*
 6. Recognition of Foreign Sovereigns
+  1. Jerusalum/Israel Case

 ---

 ## 2.0 National Powers & Local Activities

 ### 2.1 Federalism: History & Principles
+- Federalism: Division of power between national and state/local government.
-- Federalism: federal government vs. states, i.e., limits on federal power.
+  - federal government vs. states,
+    - limits on federal power.
+  - Origins of power
+    - People v.
+States
+  - Enumerated/Limited v.
+General/Implied Powers of States
+  - Suspicion of Federal Government
+    - Distant "Swamp"
 - Anti-Federalists: opposed the creation of a strong federal government and, later, opposed the 1787 constitution.
+-Divison of Powers
+  - Seperated by Axis (X,Y)
+    - Horizontal/Vertical Separation of Powers

-#### 2.1.1 Articles of the Confederation
+#### 2.1.1 Articles of the Confederation & Amendments
 - Article 9: Details out powers of the Federal Government
   - War/Peace
   - Tariffs
   - Mint
   - Trade
-- Article 2: Limits on Federal Government
+- Article 2: Limits on Federal Government & Amendment 10
+  - 10th Amendment
   - Each state retains everything not *expressly* delegated to the United States:
     - Power
     - Jurisdiction
     - Right
+- Articles deemed too weak but must not be made too strong
+  - Specific and enumerated powers not general powers of federal government

 #### 2.1.2 Sovereignty in the Federal System

 #### Case: *[McCulloch v.
 Maryland](Link)*